SuadeLabs/fire/documentation/properties/type.md

 A **reverse_mortgage** is a non-recourse loan secured by property that has no defined term and no monthly repayment of principal and interest.

 As outlined in OSFI BCAR Chapter 4, P 116

+### mortgage_charter
+From the [UK Gov](https://www.gov.uk/government/publications/mortgage-charter/mortgage-charter#:~:text=A%20new%20deal,contacting%20their%20lender), the **mortgage_charter** is an agreement between UK lenders and the UK Government to help regulated residential mortgage borrowers manage their mortgage during the period of heightened interest rates.
+This is done by restructuring their mortgages to interest only (for a short period) or extending the maturity of their loans.

 ### credit_card
 A **credit_card** is credit facility typically secured by a deposit account or equity in the borrower's property.